 The Rogue Group Sierra Club is pleased to be a contributor to the Rogue River Walk in Gold Beach.

 This is a delightful 6 mile trail running along the south bank of the mighty Rogue River, all the way to Lobster Creek Bridge.
-Thanks to our Outings Leader, Al Collinet, and many other helping hands, this trail is no longer just a dream - it is a reality!
+Thanks to our former outings leader, Al Collinet, and many others, this trail is no longer just a dream - it is a reality!
 Download a PDF copy of the Rogue River Walk Brochure and Map now.

 It doesn't have to be the old 35-40 pound backpack anymore - take a look at some suggestions by experienced backpackers (below) - it's time to think about some newer gear and going light.
 You can be comfortable with a 20-25 pound pack with some easy adjustments, and it's not hard to get even lighter.
 There are lots of books and websites full of information about how to go light.

-Download Al Collinet's PDF checklist of "Suggested Personal Backpacking Gear."
+Download veteran leader Al Collinet's PDF checklist of "Suggested Personal Backpacking Gear."

 Download a PDF checklist of backpacking gear and food for 2-3 days, weighing about 20 pounds.
 This list was provided and updated by RGSC member Ken Deveney after he attended a National Sierra Club "Going Light" backpacking outing in 2005 "ULTRA LIGHT BACKPACKING GEAR."